1 Company information

 When the lease liability is remeasured, the corresponding adjustment is reflected in the right-of-use asset or statement of profit and loss, as the case may be.

-On the balance sheet, right-of-use assets have been included in property, plant and equipment and lease liabilities have disclosed under financial liabilities (non-current and current).
+On the balance sheet, right-of-use assets have been included in property, plant and equipment and lease liabilities have been disclosed under financial liabilities (non-current and current).

 The Company has elected to account for short-term leases and leases of low-value assets using the exemption / practical expedient given under Ind AS 116, Leases.
 Instead of recognising a right-of-use asset and lease liabilities, the payments in relation to these are recognised as an expense in statement of profit and loss on a straight-line basis over the lease term or on another systematic basis if that basis is more representative of the pattern of the Company's benefit.